-The College of Bishops is directed by the Archbishop Mar Alexandria Demetrius, The College of Bishops acts as the Synod of Bishops of COCEW when convened at the General Assembly.
+The College of Bishops is directed by Archbishop James Atkinson-Wake, The College of Bishops acts as the Synod of Bishops of CCEW when convened at the General Assembly.

 Representatives of the laity and clergy serve in the committee of delegates, who together with the College of Bishops, governs the church.

 The events recorded here are history.
 They actually happened and they caused much suffering.
 Nevertheless, the Roman Catholic Church, ancient of days, is one of the foundation stones of the Christian Faith.
 To hold animosity towards her, her leaders, or her people would be to hold such feelings for Christ, for we are all one in Him.